 CONSTRUCTION OF BUCHHOLZ RELAY

-The Buchholz relay is a dome-shaped vessel which is connected to the pipe that connects the main tank and conservator.
+The Buchholz relay is a dome-shaped vessel that is connected to the pipe that connects the main tank and conservator.
 The housing is mainly an oil-tight fabrication.
 It houses the alarm and tripping element consisting of two buckets hinged on a frame, one in the upper part and one in the lower, both consisting of a flap.

 The flanges on the body allow easy connection of the relay to the connecting tubes/ pipes.
 The relay has wide inspection windows graduated with scale to show the volume of gas accumulated inside the relay.